RedPitaya/redpitaya-knowledgebase/learn_fpga/1_basic_systems/tutor06.rst

-﻿Boolean Functions
+Boolean Functions
 #################

-A Boolean function is a function that has n variables or entries, so it has :math:`2^n` possible combinations of the variables.
+A Boolean function is a function that has n variables or inputs, so it has :math:`2^n` possible combinations of the variables.
 These functions will assume only 0 or 1 in its output.
 An example of a Boolean function is this, f(a,b,c) = a X b + c.
 These functions are implemented with the logic gates.

 Digital circuit of f(a,b,c)